daattali/beautiful-jekyll/docs/featured-users.md

 title: Featured users
 ---

-To my huge surprise, Beautiful Jekyll has been used in over 500 websites in its first 6 months, and tens of thousands of times since its inception.
-Here isa a sample of some websites that use Beautiful Jekyll.
+Beautiful Jekyll has been used in over 500 websites in its first 6 months, and tens of thousands of times since its inception.
+Here is a sample of some websites that use Beautiful Jekyll.

 ### Project/company websites